 199-200 REPERTORY CLASS AND STUDIO CLASSES.
 F and S, no credit.
 Performance classes for students of applied music for the purpose of gaining experience in public performance and increasing knowledge of music literature.
-Attendance is required of all music majors and students registered in any applied music course.
+Attendance is required of all music majors and students of applied music.
 Staff.

 329 STRINGS AND PERCUSSION.
 S odd years.
-Class lessons in string and percussion instruments for the music major concentrating in instrumental music education.
+Class lessons in brass and percussion instruments for the music major concentrating in instrumental music education.

 330 Brasses and woodwinds.
-F even years.
+S even years.
 Class lessons in brass and woodwind instruments for the music major concentrating in instrumental music education.